 Aside from Elementor, the plugin is compatible with many other page builders such as Beaver Builder or Visual Composer too.

-Before starting to password protect your WordPress content using Elementor and PPWP, let’s equip them for your site first.
+Before starting to password protect your WordPress page using Elementor and PPWP, let’s equip them for your site first.

 Since both plugins offer lite versions, you can follow the same steps to get 2 of them for your site.
 We’ll show you how to install the PPWP plugin first.